AnubhavBhatla/AnubhavBhatla.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hey!
 I am Anubhav, a fifth-year undergraduate at the Department of the Electrical Engineering, IIT Bombay.
-I am pursuing an Integrated B.Tech + M.Tech Dual Degree in Electrical Engineering with a specialisation in Electronic Systems, and a Minor in Computer Science and Engineering.
+I am pursuing an Integrated Bachelors + Masters of Technology (Dual Degree) in Electrical Engineering with a specialisation in Electronic Systems, and a Minor in Computer Science and Engineering.

 I am deeply interested in the research area of Computer Architecture, which involves a good mix of fascinating topics in Electrical and Computer Science.
 I am currently working on research topics in Hardware Security, designing cache structures to ensure security against various side-channel attacks.
 I am also exploring branch predictor partitioning techniques for security and performance.